microsoft/AIforEarthDataSets/data/gbif.md

 ⁴ The array may be empty.

-Mounting instructions for Linux are [here](https://docs.microsoft.com/en-us/azure/storage/blobs/storage-how-to-mount-container-linux).

 ## Sample code

 A preliminary Python example of accessing and querying the GBIF data is in the accompanying [sample notebook](gbif.ipynb).
-This example shows how to access and perform basic querying of a one file-part, and future examples will show how to run full scale analysis.
+This example shows how to access and perform basic querying of one file-part, and future examples will show how to run full scale analysis.

 ## License and attribution

 This dataset is available under a [CC-BY](https://creativecommons.org/licenses/by/4.0/) license and with the GBIF [terms of use](https://www.gbif.org/terms).

 Please refer to the GBIF [citation guidelines](https://www.gbif.org/citation-guidelines).
 For analyses using the whole dataset please use the following citation:

 > GBIF.org ([Date]) GBIF Occurrence Data [DOI of dataset]

 For analyses where data are significantly filtered, please track the datasetKeys used and use a “[derived dataset](https://www.gbif.org/citation-guidelines#derivedDatasets)” record for citing the data.

 ## Contact